joemaller/version-everything-with-npm/README.md

 But of course, not every project is an npm package.
 Some, like WordPress plugins and themes store their own version strings in separate files, written in other languages.

 Not a problem.
-If the version strings can be matched with a regex or can be found in a structured-data file, they can almost certainly be updated with a little scripting.
+If the version strings can be matched with a regex or found in a structured-data file, they can almost certainly be updated with a little scripting.

 ### npm's killer feature